Wine Terms

 The process of soaking grape skins in their juice to extract color, tannins, and flavour compounds.

-Fortified wine from Portugal's Madeira island, crafted from grapes like Sercial, Verdelho, Bual, and Malvasia.
-Known for its complex, oxidative character with flavours of caramel, nuts, and dried fruit.
-Aged for many years, imparting a unique and distinctive character.
+A fortified wine from Portugal’s Madeira island, made from grapes like Sercial, Verdelho, Bual, and Malvasia.
+Known for its longevity and complex, oxidative style, Madeira offers flavours of caramel, nuts, and dried fruit—often aged for decades to develop its distinctive character.

-Widely grown globally, notably in Argentina.
-Recognized for its rich, full-bodied character with flavours of blackberries, plums, and spices.
-Often blended with grapes like Cabernet Sauvignon and Merlot.
+A bold red grape grown globally, with its most celebrated expressions in Argentina.
+Known for rich, full-bodied wines with flavours of blackberry, plum, and spice.
+Malbec is also used in blends with grapes like Cabernet Sauvignon and Merlot.

 A secondary fermentation process where malic acid is converted to softer lactic acid, adding complexity and reducing acidity.